-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Denver Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Denver Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 Announcements notified the stranded travelers of pads and blankets available at the baggage claim area. – SThagard

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Denver International Airport.

 Denver International Airport (code: DEN) is a large, modern airport that houses a main landside Terminal (Jeppesen) for ticketing and security, which is connected to three concourses ( A, B and C).
 Concourse A is connected directly to Jeppesen and can be accessed by a pedestrian bridge or underground train, while access from Jeppesen to Concourses B and C requires the underground train.
 Some gates are accessible only by shuttle, requiring waiting in another long line once you are airside.
 There are plenty of dining, shopping and service options airside, and some in Jeppesen.
 There are no 24-hour food options.
 The airport’s free WiFi helps pass the time.
 For more comfort, there are several lounges that economy-class passengers can access for a fee.
 See Airport Lounges in the guide below for locations and rates.